09 Spinning Wheels

 “Bien sûr.
 A crying cat.”
 Mittens replied, meditatively.
 This uncommon image caused both of us to lapse into thought.

 The halfway home where Trouble lived had no rooms.
 Instead, its feline tenants occupied portions of a large open space.
 Trouble’s territory was on the south-west corner of the building, which meant that when we arrived it was flooded with afternoon light.
 His core turf was perhaps 100 square metres.
-He shared a space twice as large with his neighbours.

 While I took a seat in the corner, Trouble raised himself, arched his back, and then sat upright.
 Mittens, who was seated in the middle of the room, blinked slowly and methodically.
 He approached Trouble at an angle, being careful to remain perpendicular to the feral’s line of site.
 At intervals Mittens repeated an odd sound, like a meow without the m.
 Sometimes he appended a rraarw, which I assume was because of Trouble’s Latin roots.